momochi000/typewar/README.md

 ## DONE

+#### REFACTOR: Consider initializing box2d as part of Crafty's init
+not part of the scene init
 #### REFACTOR: extract text fragment from attack entity
 Occurs to me that a text fragment can be separated from the piece that actually flies accross the stage